CCM19/ccm19doks/docs/verwaltung/user.md

 # User management

-Sub-users and sub-groups can be created and managed in each account.
-You can create and edit users that have access only to your account **and** e.g. only to a domain.
+In every account from business tariff on, sub-users and sub-groups can be created and managed.
+You can create and edit users that only have access to your account **and** e.g. only to a domain.

 ![screenshot-1641849935948](../assets/screenshot-1641849935948.jpg)